-Because of the additional benefits afforded by a metadata-plus-topic log, as compared to alternative logging formats, this Commentary recommends this type of log be considered the preferred format for most cases.
+Because of the additional benefits afforded by a metadataplus-topic log, this Commentary recommends this type of log be considered the preferred format over a traditional log for most cases.
+However, the alternative log formats discussed in this Commentary should be evaluated for their suitability to the case, based on the unique documents and factors at issue.